dizgraham/gowestyoungclyde/index.md

 #### Miles Covered Today: 0

 ### Day IV: Madison --> Chamberlain, SD -- Storm!
-[7.4.21]
+[7.5.21]

-- We loved our time and Madison and were not eager to leave, but we had a long day of driving ahead of us so we got on the road fairly early.
+- We loved our time in Madison and were not eager to leave, but we had a long day of driving ahead of us so we got on the road fairly early.
 - Marin was behind the wheel again to start the day - such a luxury for her parents! - and powered through mile after mile.
 We drove up the isthmus (Trivia: which other prominent US city sits on an isthmus?) and headed west, through the rest of Wisconsin, aross Minnesota almost with stopping and into South Dakota.
 - The landscape was beautiful, with cornfields and other crops covering rolling hills as far as the eye could see.
 This is also an area that has invested heavily in electricity-generating windmills.
 ![image](https://user-images.githubusercontent.com/70125813/124623930-08b1a600-de42-11eb-95cc-9447ae230ae6.jpeg)